Calling all fans of Gilmore Girls + books! This is the ultimate monthly reading challenge for the Rory Gilmore book list.

 October: A Thriller

 There’s no better month for thrillers than October.
 There were A LOT on the Rory Gilmore book list, including a few Stephen King novels, but I selected my 5 very favorite recommendations for thrillers.
-I’m looking to finish Something Wicked This Way Comes, which I started in 2020 but didn’t finish.
+I’m looking to finish Something Wicked This Way Comes, which I started last year but didn’t finish.

 - And Then There Were None by Agatha Christie